-This data is created with a subset of channels from the raw data, and in general decimated to lower sampling frequency.
-These are channels which are considered of primary importance for DA issues, to ease the management, access and storage requirements.
+This reduced data stream is useful for detector characterization and data analysis.
+For an easier data management and faster data access than with the raw data, this stream should represent no more than a few percents of the raw data size.
+It is proposed to build this data from all the fast channels extracted from the raw data decimated down to, for example, 25 Hz.
+Higher frequency might be used for some specific channels.
 Additionally, g.w. h(t) channels, at different sampling frequencies, the trend data (see next) channel and the "status flag" channel are stored here.
-The estimated data flow is 30 GB/day and thus the needed storage for 1 year is 11 TB.
+The estimated data flow is ~ 30 GB/day and thus the needed storage for 1 year is 11 TB.
 This is the data set which, in addition to the h(t) data, rapidly transferred for low-latency scientific searches, will be transferred to aLIGO (as agreed during the negotiations of the new LV MOU).

-These data are stored in the Cascina buffer (for one year) and copied to al least two AdV CCs.
+These data are stored in the Cascina buffer for one year and permanently copied to at least two AdV CCs.